Location: GRAND FORKS, North Dakota, United States

 Requires military enlistment.
 Programs and benefits are subject to change.
 Ask your Army National Guard recruiter for the most up-to-date information.
 Actual MOS assignment may depend on MOS availability.

 This position may qualify for a bonus, ask your National Guard recruiter for the most up-to-date information.

-Associated topics: automotive, customer service, diagnose, equipment, field service, maintenance mechanic, malfunction, mechanical, service technician, troubleshoot
+Associated topics: calibrate, customer service, diagnose, equipment, field service technician, maintenance, maintenance mechanic, millwright, service technician, troubleshoot